 - Request an estimate of your retirement benefits by submitting a Benefit Estimate Request.

-- Consider attending the annual December Pension Planning Seminar, hosted by SPPS, SPTRFA, and Social Security.
+- Consider attending a Pension Planning Seminar, hosted by SPPS.

 The year of retirement

 The year that you are planning on retiring, you will need to be in contact with the SPTRFA.
 To make the process easy and efficient, we recommend the following:

-- Contact the SPTRFA at least 90 days in advance of the date you plan to retire to discuss the retirement benefit process and your options.
-We provide you with the necessary documents to apply for retirement benefits.
+- Contact the retirement office at least 90 days in advance of the date you plan to retire to discuss the retirement benefit process and your options.
+We provide you with the necessary documents to apply for your lifetime retirement pension benefits.

 - You may apply for retirement benefits up to 90 days after your last employment date, provided that you have not returned to work with SPPS during that time.
 Benefits would be retroactive to the first eligible retirement date after your last day of work.

 - Eligible retirement dates are the 1st and 16th of each month.

 Questions regarding post-retirement health insurance, severance pay and resignation processes should be directed to benefits department at St. Paul Public Schools (SPPS) or St. Paul College (SPC).
 For easy to follow guidelines please refer to the Pre-Retirement Checklist included in every member estimate.

-Please coordinate your date of retirement with SPPS or SPC.
-Earnings after the effective date of retirement my be subject to earning limitations.
-Contact us for more information.
+Please coordinate the date of retirement with SPPS or SPC.
+Earnings after your date of retirement my be subject to earning limitations.

 - Earnings after retirement are subject to an earning limitations if you are re-employed by SPPS or SPC and you have not reached Normal Retirement Age as determeind by Social Security.